amrahman90/ng8-sharedComponentPrototype/README.md

 npm run packgr
 ```
 Once the task is complete the `custom-components` (one level above the MainApp) gets populated by the build package.
 Which can then be installed as a dependency by other Angular applications.

+## Components Configuration
+- All the basic properties (for configuration purpose) of the components reside inside `config.ts` file.

+When the application is executed (**ng-serve**) then all the configuration provided in `config.ts` is consumed by the respective components inside the shared-components folder and the components are rendered based on the properties defined within the `config.ts` file.